Resetting, Checking Out & Reverting

 The two commits that were on the end of

-hotfix are now dangling commits, which means they will be deleted the next time Git performs a garbage collection.
+hotfix are now dangling, or orphaned commits.
+This means they will be deleted the next time Git performs a garbage collection.
 In other words, you’re saying that you want to throw away these commits.
 This can be visualized as the following:

 This usage of

 git reset is a simple way to undo changes that haven’t been shared with anyone else.
 It’s your go-to command when you’ve started working on a feature and find yourself thinking, “Oh crap, what am I doing?
 I should just start over.”

 In addition to moving the current branch, you can also get

 git reset to alter the staged snapshot and/or the working directory by passing it one of the following flags:

 --soft– The staged snapshot and working directory are not altered in any way.

 --mixed– The staged snapshot is updated to match the specified commit, but the working directory is not affected.
 This is the default option.

 --hard– The staged snapshot and the working directory are both updated to match the specified commit.